Kent County, Delaware: Government and politics

 Politically, Kent County is a swing county in local, state, and federal elections.
-The county is often used in state politics to determine a party or candidate's strength in statewide elections and is often considered a bellwether county, having voting for the winner of the national presidential election in 17 out of the last 19 presidential elections.
-In the 2016 general elections, Republican Presidential Nominee Donald Trump won Kent County with 49.81% of the vote compared to Democratic Nominee Hillary Clinton's 44.91% out of 74,260 votes cast.
-In the 2020 presidential election, Delaware native Joe Biden took 51.19% of the vote compared to Trump's 47.12%, out of 87,025 votes cast.
+The county is often used in state politics to determine a party or candidate's strength in statewide elections, and is often considered a bellwether county, having voting for the winner of the national presidential election in 17 out of the last 19 presidential elections.
+In the 2016 general elections, Republican presidential nominee Donald Trump won Kent County with 49.81% of the vote, compared to Democratic nominee Hillary Clinton's 44.91% out of 74,260 votes cast.
+In the 2020 presidential election, Delaware resident Joe Biden took 51.19% of the vote compared to Trump's 47.12%, out of 87,025 votes cast.
 Trump lost the county in 2024, making him the first Republican in 100 years to win the presidency without the county.